 Once we put everything in place, things don’t stop there.
 Technology always changes and requires ongoing assessment and reassessment to ensure security and efficiency.
 That’s why it’s important to always keep a pulse on the status of your cloud contact center to ensure everything functions properly.
 This is also a time to revisit your strategy and look at the outcomes you identified at the start of your cloud contact center journey.
 Were those goals and desired outcomes achieved?
 If not, what needs to be done to get there?

 Everything is installed and running smoothly, but technology is constantly adapting and improving.
 That’s where optimization comes in.
 This includes both critical updates, as well as adding new features, plugins, and more.
 As your team gets familiar with their new technology, we can work together to start identifying which areas need upgrades or additional functionalities.
 On top of that, implementing the latest general software updates has to be factored into the strategy.
-Our world-class Managed Services team can help with updates take care of any bugs and even find common security gaps that form over time.
-Software that’s kept updated ensure the most reliable security and best functionality on the interface.
+Our world-class Managed Services team can help with updates, take care of any bugs, and even find common security gaps that form over time.
+Software that’s kept updated ensures the most reliable security and best functionality on the interface.

 Improve Customer Experiences with Contact Center Cloud Migration